 - Non-government organisations for the delivery of palliative care services, which includes clinical palliative care services as well as training, information, and awareness and advocacy.

 - Palliative Care Queensland’s Ambulance Wish Program, which supports people with life-limiting conditions to fulfil their final wish, while promoting community awareness of the value of palliative care.

 The Queensland Government also supports the palliative care needs of people living in residential aged care facilities through its participation in the Comprehensive Palliative Care in Aged Care measure by implementing the Specialist Palliative Care in Aged Care Project.

 Other Queensland Health initiatives that aim to raise awareness about the importance of discussing and planning for care at the end of life include the development of care at the end of life resources and Advance Care Planning support through the Office of Advance Care Planning.

-All of these programs and initiatives support people to receive the compassionate care they need at the end stages of life – whether in a hospital, a hospice, community or home settings, or in residential aged care facilities.
+All of these programs and initiatives support Queenslanders to receive the compassionate care they need at the end stages of life – whether in a hospital, a hospice, community or home settings, or in residential aged care facilities.